Skip to main content

 Intermediate

 OSA is a condition where the upper airway repeatedly collapses during sleep, leading to pauses in breathing, drops in blood oxygen levels (hypoxemia), and fragmented sleep.
-While the precise mechanisms are still under investigation, the leading theories point toward testosterone’s effects on the of the airway and the body’s sensitivity to changes in oxygen and carbon dioxide.
+While the precise mechanisms are still under investigation, the leading theories point toward testosterone’s effects on the neuromuscular control of the airway and the body’s sensitivity to changes in oxygen and carbon dioxide.

 Testosterone appears to influence the musculature of the pharynx, potentially decreasing its tone and making it more susceptible to collapse during the relaxation of sleep.
 Furthermore, it can alter the body’s chemosensitive feedback loops that drive breathing.